BIOREMEDIATION OF PCB CONTAMINATED SOIL

 Chemical analysis of soil samples have been performed before and after biological treatment.
 29 different PCB molecules were tested, including 12 dioxin-like compounds (considered within the most dangerous for human health) and the 209 congener, a fully chlorinated and highly persistent molecule which is the most abundant PCB found in the Caffaro site.

-Results suggest that the methodology can be replicated on site to treat contaminated matrix.
+Results suggest that the methodology can be replicated on site to treat contaminated soil.
 The goal would not be the immediate degradation of the contaminant, but rather its progressive reduction to levels near the concentration limits set by the law, limits that in some cases could be just impossible to achieve.

-On the other hand the method described would allow the treatment of vast contaminated areas on site, without the need for excavation and disposal to landfill, thus providing a low-cost, environmentally sustainable remediation alternative to “dig and dump”.
+On the other hand the described method would allow the treatment of vast contaminated areas on site, without the need for excavation and disposal to landfill, thus providing a low-cost, environmentally sustainable remediation alternative to “dig and dump”.